 What Scholars Are Involved in the Course?

-The course is taught by Peggy Cooper Davis, Shad Professor of Lawyering and Ethics at New York University, Aderson Francois, a civil rights litigator and constitutional scholar who is a Professor of Law at Georgetown Law, and Robert Moses, civil rights activist and movement theorist, educator and pioneer in the development of experiential pedagogy, works in collaboration with seminar participants.
+The course is taught by Peggy Cooper Davis, Shad Professor of Lawyering and Ethics at New York University and Aderson Francois, a civil rights litigator and constitutional scholar who is a Professor of Law at Georgetown Law.
+Robert Moses, civil rights activist and movement theorist, educator and pioneer in the development of experiential pedagogy, works in collaboration with seminar participants.
 The course also draws on the expertise of scholars who have documented the political and personal will of neglected actors in the history of the United States.
-The following scholars are regularly consulted about the course, and participate annually in course sessions:
+The following scholars are regularly consulted about the course, and participate frequently in course sessions:

-- Heather Williams, University of North Carolina (history of African Americans’ defiant acquisitions of literacy and assertions of family autonomy,
+• Heather Williams, University of Michigan (history of African Americans’ defiant acquisitions of literacy and assertions of family autonomy,

 • Robin Kelley, UCLA (history of African American labor movements),

 How is the Course Taught?

 Legal principles are not the product of pure reasoning from fixed truths.
 To the contrary, legal principles are the indeterminate products of debates that occur within particular cultural settings.
 Legal scholars generally share this recognition that laws are products of culture and conflict, and teaching in the legal academy is adapting to that reality by encouraging students to study law, not as a set of fixed truths, but as a set of principles that evolve as competing cultural forces clash.
-We join this process of innovation in legal pedagogy by using rhetorical analysis to unlock the meanings of evolving principles.
+We join this process of innovation in legal pedagogy by using rhetorical and historical analysis to unlock the meanings of evolving principles.
 We teach students to analyze the cultural narratives and metaphors that invisibly support legal reasoning and to make conscious use of narrative structure and metaphoric representation as they construct legal arguments.
 Thus, for example, we teach them to see in an important voting rights case a clash between a story of federal forces intruding on states’ territorial prerogatives and a story of federal guardians of individuals’ rights of national citizenship.